epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 [Interactive Revenue Plot Here]

-After adjusting for inflation, it's like watching a plot twist in the box office saga.
+After adjusting for inflation, it's like watching a plot twist, pun intended.
 Some classics are giving modern blockbusters a run for their money!
 For instance, when we adjust for inflation, "Titanic" sails past "Avatar" in terms of revenue.
 Check out this table:

 | Title                           | Year | Revenue       | Revenue Adjusted |
 |---------------------------------|------|---------------|------------------|